 4 stalks celery, cut into 1-inch lengths (about 2 cups)

 8 ounces green beans, cut into 2-inch lengths (about 2 cups)

 1/2 cup whole milk or cream (optional)

 For the topping:

-- 3 tablespoons unsalted butter, cut into 2 or three pieces
+3 tablespoons unsalted butter, cut into 2 or 3 pieces

 Distribute the frozen onions and frozen peas over the vegetables in the baking dish.
 Remove the bay leaf.